Invisalign® San Rafael, CA

 Invisalign® straightens your teeth using a custom-made series of aligners created for you and only you.
 These aligner trays are made of smooth, comfortable and virtually invisible plastic that you wear over your teeth.
 They gradually and gently shift your teeth into place.
 There are no metal brackets to attach and no wires to tighten.
 You just pop in a new set of aligners approximately every two weeks, until your treatment is complete.
 You’ll achieve a great smile with little interference to your daily life.

-You may be somewhat familiar with how the Invisalign® treatment works, but we’d like to take you through each step of the treatment process, from consultation to confident smile.
+You may be somewhat familiar with how the Invisalign® treatment works, but we’d like to take you through each step of the treatment process, from consultation to a confident smile.
 Whether you’re considering treatment for yourself or someone else, knowing more about the entire process can help you be more confident in your decision to choose Invisalign and enjoy a better smile every day.

 Schedule an Invisalign® consultation with Dr. Buttar

-During your free Invisalign consultation, you and Dr. Buttar will discuss your case in detail to determine if you’re a good candidate for Invisalign.
+During your initial Invisalign consultation, you and Dr. Buttar will discuss your case in detail to determine if you’re a good candidate for Invisalign.
 Invisalign now addresses many cases, from simple to more complex.
 Dr. Buttar will determine if Invisalign is right for you.

 A customized treatment plan is created for you

 Dr. Buttar will take x-rays, pictures and impressions of your teeth, which Invisalign will use to create a digital 3-D image of them.
 From these images your doctor will map out a precise treatment plan, including the exact movements of your teeth, and tell you the approximate length of treatment.
 Using the same technology Dr. Buttar will be able to show you a virtual representation of how your teeth will move with each stage of treatment.
 While every case is unique to each patient, treatment typically takes approximately a year for adults.
 For teens the length of treatments is comparable to that of braces.